lsst-dm/dmtn-056/design.rst

         Read-only pure-virtual instance attribute (must be implemented by subclasses).

-        An integer that fully identifies the :ref:`DataUnit` instance, and is used as the primary key in the :ref:`CommonSchema` table for that :ref:`DataUnit`.
+        An integer that fully identifies the :ref:`DataUnit` instance, and is used as the primary key in the :ref:`Registry Schema <Registry>` table for that :ref:`DataUnit`.

     .. py:attribute:: value